bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit.rst

 .. note::
-    If you deploy an application on the **applications** view, the name of the application will be evaluated from the name of the uploaded project.
+    If you deploy an application on the **applications** view, the name of the application will be evaluated from the name of the uploaded file.

 .. figure:: images/engine-cockpit-applications.png